Nicola Tullio Pezolet, PhD

 Conferences & Lectures

-- (forthcoming) "Secular and Sacred Light in the Work of Jean-Paul Mousseau," Canadian Craft Biennial conference, Toronto/Burlington, September 15-16, 2017
+- "Secular and Sacred Light in the Work of Jean-Paul Mousseau," panel Craft and Public Art, Canadian Craft Biennial conference, OCADU, Toronto, September 16, 2017

 - Panel "Utopia, Territory and Media Cultures / Utopie, Territoire et Cultures Médiatiques," Universities Art Association of Canada conference, Université du Québec à Montréal, October 27-30, 2016 (co-chair with Dr. Christina Contandriopoulos)